 The Breast Health Center seeks to raise awareness of cancer treatment and prevention through its community education programs.
 Whether the audience is the general public, healthcare professionals or cancer patients and support group members, we offer seminars, speakers and health programs throughout the year.
 Screenings for a variety of cancers are held frequently at Fairview Hospital and many other locations throughout the community.
 For more information about these programs, please call 216.476.7606.

-Featured topics cover a range of controllable risk factors, such as nutrition, age-appropriate exercise and environment.
+- Wellness seminars: Featured topics cover a range of controllable risk factors, such as nutrition, age-appropriate exercise and environment.
 Cleveland Clinic Cancer Center at Fairview Hospital also partners with the American Cancer Society for Look Good Feel Better®, a series of group workshops that teach beauty techniques to female cancer patients to help them combat the appearance-related side effects of cancer treatment.

-Screening programs provide basic testing for various cancers, including skin cancer to produce an individualized cancer risk profile.
+- Screening programs: Screening programs provide basic testing for various cancers, including skin cancer to produce an individualized cancer risk profile.
 Cleveland Clinic Cancer Center at Fairview Hospital also is part of the Breast and Cervical Cancer Project (BCCP), which provides high quality breast and cervical cancer screening, diagnostic testing and case management services at no cost to eligible women in Ohio.

-Our robust survivorship program offers many classes and group therapies, including Facing Forward Live, a class that educates patients about late and long-term effects of cancer treatments.
+- Survivorship program: Our robust survivorship program offers many classes and group therapies, including Facing Forward Live, a class that educates patients about late and long-term effects of cancer treatments.
 Our Fitness Forward classes teach cancer survivors how to exercise safely.
 Regular exercise can improve well-being during therapy and decrease the chance of cancer recurrence.

 Free Breast Cancer Treatment Guide